 HIST-176.
 The Crusades: A Comparative History

 What were the medieval wars we refer to as “the crusades”?
 Who went, why did they go, and what resulted from their actions?
 How did different individuals and groups perceive the crusades, and why do the crusades still attract the world’s attention?
 In this course we explore the long history of the crusades and interrogate how diverse individuals and groups have viewed the crusades in dramatically different ways.
 In particular, we analyze a variety of historical perspectives and also reflect on how crusading narratives are utilized in modern political discourses and popular cultures.
 We wrestle with the conflicting ideas of obligation present in this history, particularly the contested obligation to be violent.
 Three hours per week.Four semester hours.
-(H.)
+(H, O.)

 Note: Students who have completed HIST-364 may not register for HIST-176.